 The knock sounded again.
 He pushed himself off the couch stiffly and walked to the door.
 Once there he looked through the peephole.

 No. It couldn't be.

 He opened the door.
-Harmony stood in front of him, giving him that uncertain smile that—and he would never admit this to anyone—completely charmed him.
-She was a vampire after all.
+Harmony stood in front of him, giving him the uncertain smile that—and he would never admit this to anyone—completely charmed him.
+She was a vampire, after all.
 And she was Harmony.
 He actually wasn't sure which was worse.

 "Hi."
 Her voice was a mixture of seductive and shy.

 Her smile turned into a pout.
 "You still don't trust me?"

 "But I helped."

 He grimaced.
 "I'm not sure that's what I'd call it."

 "Well, I would."
 She held up a bag.
 "Can I come in?
 I hate to eat alone."